Environmentally-Friendly Practices at Marist College

 - The College has purchased recycling containers (commingle, paper, newspaper, trash), both indoor and outdoor, throughout campus in all public areas.

-- The Fulton Street townhouses conform with Leadership in Energy and Environmental Design (LEED) attributes.
+- Newly built campus academic and residence facilities conform with Leadership in Energy and Environmental Design (LEED) attributes.

 - Marist is in complete compliance with the EPA's rules on the storage and disposal of hazardous materials.